maelvls/users-grpc/README.md

 ### Logs, debug and verbosity

-I did not yet implement a way for my server or my client to make the log level higher or to set json as the logging format.
-For now, I use [logrus][].
+The client outputs human-friendly messages; the server can either output [logfmt](https://brandur.org/logfmt) or json for its logs, and has a `-v` flag for cranking up the verbosity.
 A step further (that I did not implement yet) is to log all gRPC handlers activity (through gRPC interceptors).
 One way of doing that is proposed in [go-grpc-middleware][].

 ## Examples that I read for inspiration